 MM0TWX Pete Parisetti, Founder and CEO.
-After working one DXCC Honor Roll, 5B DXCC and 198 Zones from one country (IK2BHX), 309 countries and 160m DXCC from another country (HB9DSU), and making not far from 150,000 QSOs from a number of semi-rare DX locations, in May 2014 I finally settled in my adopted hometown of Glasgow.
-Here, I have the fortune of living in a beautiful Victorian villa, which is listed as an historical monument: NO VISIBLE ANTENNAS.
+After working one DXCC Honor Roll, 5BDXCC and 198 Zones from one country (IK2BHX), 309 countries and 160m DXCC from another country (HB9DSU), and making not far from 150,000 QSOs from a number of semi-rare DX locations, in 2014 I finally settled in my adopted home country of Scotland.
+Here, I have the fortune of living in an extraordinary place, a third-floor attic right above one of Scotland's most beautiful beaches.
+The downside is that every year we get formidable North Atlantic storms, with winds in excess of 120 Km/h.
+I am therefore limited to a single, 8 m vertical on the roof, with elevate radials, which I tune in the shack for 40 m and above.
 As a die-hard DX hunter/gatherer, however, I do not intend to give up.
-I therefore decided to pursue a cutting-edge, competitive DXing activity using almost invisible, no-gain wire antennas.
-My personal challenge is to work the DXCC Honor Roll and 2,000 band points using a single wire antenna and CW only.
+I keep pursuing a cutting-edge, competitive DXing activity with goal of working the DXCC Honor Roll and 2,000 band points using a single antenna and CW only.
 I believe this is hard, but achievable.
-I do this for my own enjoyment, and to demonstrate - as many have done before me - that a top-level DX activity is possible with absolutely ordinary means, from an antenna-restricted city lot.
-Since June 2014, I have worked 292 DXCC and 1,637 band points.
+I do this for my own enjoyment, and to demonstrate - as many have done before me - that a top-level DX activity is possible with absolutely ordinary means.
+Since June 2014, I have worked 294 DXCC and 1,713 band points.
 I am a proud member of the High Speed Club.

 "human" DX most definitely still IS!